CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/history/user-operation-log.md

 A user operation log entry has the following properties:

 * **Operation ID**: A generated id that uniquely identifies a performed operation.
 Multiple log entries that are part of one operation reference the same operation ID.
 * **Operation Type**: The name of the performed operation.
-Available operation types are listed in the interface {{< javadocref page="org/camunda/bpm/engine/history/UserOperationLogEntry.html" text="org.camunda.bpm.engine.history.UserOperationLogEntry" >}}.
+Available operation types are listed in the interface {{< javadocref page="org/camunda/bpm/engine/history/UserOperationLogEntry.html" text="org.operaton.bpm.engine.history.UserOperationLogEntry" >}}.
 Note that one operation can consist of multiple types, for example a cascading API operation is one user operation, but is split into multiple types of operations.
 * **Entity Type**: An identifier of the type of the entity that was addressed by the operation.
-Available entity types are listed in the class {{< javadocref page="org/camunda/bpm/engine/EntityTypes.html" text="org.camunda.bpm.engine.EntityTypes" >}}.
+Available entity types are listed in the class {{< javadocref page="org/camunda/bpm/engine/EntityTypes.html" text="org.operaton.bpm.engine.EntityTypes" >}}.
 Like the operation type, one operation may address more than one type of entity.
 * **Category**: The name of the category the operation is associated with.
-Available categories are listed in the interface {{< javadocref page="org/camunda/bpm/engine/history/UserOperationLogEntry.html" text="org.camunda.bpm.engine.history.UserOperationLogEntry" >}}.
+Available categories are listed in the interface {{< javadocref page="org/camunda/bpm/engine/history/UserOperationLogEntry.html" text="org.operaton.bpm.engine.history.UserOperationLogEntry" >}}.
 For example, all task related runtime operations like claiming and completing tasks fall into the category {{< javadocref page="org/camunda/bpm/engine/history/UserOperationLogEntry.html#CATEGORY_TASK_WORKER" text="TaskWorker" >}}.
 * **Annotation**: An arbitrary text annotation set by a user for auditing reasons.
 Multiple log entries that belong to an operation have the same annotation.
 * **Entity IDs**: A job log entry contains the entity IDs that serve to identify the entities addressed by the operation.
 For example, an operation log entry on a task contains the id of the task as well as the id of the process instance the task belongs to.
 As a second example, a log entry for suspending all process instances of a process definition does not contain individual process instance IDs but only the process definition ID.
 * **User ID**: The ID of the user who performed the operation.